 The CRA and NR Investments have partnered to construct the first CRA project using Opportunity Zone investments to build a fully rent-restricted building in the Omni "Arts & Entertainment" neighborhood.
 This project will provide much-needed affordable and workforce housing units within the redevelopment area.
-NR has broken ground on a 29-story tower on land it owns, creating a mixed-use project comprised of 252 multi-family residential units, entirely rent-restricted; approximately 30,000 sq. ft. of office use; and approximately 6,000 sq. ft. of ground floor commercial use on the ground floor.
+NR has broken ground on a 29-story tower on land it owns, creating a mixed-use project comprising 252 multi-family residential units, entirely rent-restricted; and approximately 6,000 sq. ft. of ground floor commercial use on the ground floor.